 Before submitting a request for authorization, a medical provider is responsible for reviewing the Utilization Review (UR) Guide to determine whether a service requires authorization.

-WSI reviews for services requiring prior authorization on a claim with a pending or accepted status.
-WSI does not review for services on a claim with a denied status, or for a claim not filed.
+WSI reviews authorization requests on a claim with a pending or accepted status.
+WSI does not review requests on an unfiled claim or a claim with a denied status.
 To obtain a claim number and/or status, access the Claim Lookup application.

-For most services requiring prior authorization from an injured employee's claim adjuster, a provider must contact WSI at 701-328-3800 or 800-777-5033.
+For most services requiring prior authorization from an injured employee's claims adjuster, a provider must contact WSI at 701-328-3800 or 800-777-5033.
 The exceptions to this process are below.